 One of the common questions from people who want to use music to better themselves is: “What is the best kind of music to listen to?”

 First, consider what you hope to achieve.

-However, this kind of music can actually be helpful if you are working on repetitive or mundane tasks.
-(83)
+However, this kind of music can be helpful if you are working on repetitive or mundane tasks.

-Patients that have undergone heart surgery should not listen to heavy metal music or technosounds.
+For example, patients who have had heart surgery should not listen to heavy metal music or techno sounds.

-Doing so can lead to stress and even life-threatening arrhythmias.
-(84)
+Doing so can be stressful and even cause life-threatening arrhythmias.